flatironinstitute/CaImAn/README.md

    ```

-   * To make the package available from everywhere and have it working *efficiently* under any configuration ALWAYS run these lines before starting spyder:
+   * To make the package available from everywhere and have it working *efficiently* under any configuration ALWAYS run these commands before starting spyder:

    ```bash
    export PYTHONPATH="/path/to/caiman:$PYTHONPATH"